Program Educational Objectives

 The Department has developed a program with four specific educational objectives, namely that our graduates who have been out of school for two to five years will have:

-- Become successful professionals, applying the fundamental concepts of electrical engineering science and engineering practice to the solution practical problems, within engineering or in another field.
+- Become successful professionals, applying the fundamental concepts of electrical and computer engineering science and engineering practice to the solution practical problems, within engineering or in another field.

 - Worked effectively within teams and communicated effectively to solve complex engineering problems, or other problems.